I’m here to tell you that there’s something like pelvic floor kegel exercises for men.

 Take care of your pelvic floor and improve your quality of life!

-The exercise of Kegel and Mula Bandha has the advantage of being simple of use and is something that can be done anywhere.
+The exercise of Kegel and Mula Bandha has the advantage of being simple to use and is something that can be done anywhere.
 At home, in the office, on public transport or even in the doctor’s waiting room, it is possible to practice Kegel without anyone around you noticing anything.

 It does not require any additional resources – neither in terms of time nor in terms of material.
 This is the first big positive.